inesp/inesp.github.io/_posts/2019-10-31-readale-python.md

 <script src="https://gist.github.com/inesp/7c806216c188a14c5f85b9665f59a3e8.js"></script>

 I definitely prefer Option A. The `if not ignore_cache` followed immediately by a `if ignore_cache` with a nested `if not ignore_cache` is just too much for me.
-It looks like absurd complication of what must have started out as a simple flow.
+It looks like an absurd complication of what must have started out as a simple flow.

 **Problem<sup>2</sup>**